How Does the Church Make Disciples, Part 1

 By the way, this relates to the church as a whole.
 As a pastor, people come up and ask me questions like, "Well, what kind of ministries are we going to have here in 10 or 20 years?"
 Some of you may be wondering that.
 Well, I don't know who's going to be here in 10 or 20 years, and I don't know where the Lord is going to gift us.
 In 10 years, we may have a bunch of teachers and be really strong in that area, and the Lord will gift us with that.
 In 10 years, we may gain a bunch of people that love to serve and help and have gifts of mercy, and we'll be gifted in that.
 We may have administrators, helpers, counsellors, encouragers, evangelists.
 I don't know.
 It's in God's hands, but that's how the Lord builds His church.
 He builds it by gifting His servants and putting them to work.
 That's how He builds up the body.

 So the first method for making disciples is to equip the saints, second, to build up the body.
 Let me give you a third method for making disciples.
 And that is this: as the church makes disciples, it unites the believers.
 There might be a clearer way to say that, but it unites the believers.
 Pastors and teachers and evangelists equip the saints and build them up in order to unite them.
 They don't try to split them up into a Jewish church and a cowboy church and a yoga church.
 They try to make a church full of everyone, where all the gifts are being used.
 We're right back where we started at the front of this chapter, by the way, talking about unity.
-Verses 4 through 6 say that, "There is one body and one spirit, just as also you were called in one hope of your calling; one Lord, one faith, one baptism, one God and Father of all who is overall and through all and in all."
-If you notice the work "one" appears seven times in those verses, and the word "all" appears four times, because God wanted us all to be one.
-And Jesus prayed in John 17, "That they may all be one, even as you Father are in Me, and I in you."
+Verses 4 through 6 say that, "There is one body and one spirit, just as also you were called in one hope of your calling; one Lord, one faith, one baptism, one God and Father of all who is over all and through all and in all."
+If you notice the word "one" appears seven times in those verses, and the word "all" appears four times, because God wanted us all to be one.
+And Jesus prayed in John 17, "That they may all be one, even as You, Father, are in Me, and I in You."
 And He meant that unity is very important to the heart of God.

 With that in mind, verse 13 going along in our passage...
 We can start in verse 11 if we like,